kostyaVyrodov/education/languages/js/README.md

 Proxy object wraps another object and intercepts operations, like reading/writing properties and others, optionally handling them on its own, or transparently allowing the object to handle them.

 Reflect is a built-in object that simplifies creation of Proxy.
 It was said previously that internal methods, such as [[Get]], [[Set]] and others are specification-only, they can’t be called directly.
 The Reflect object makes that somewhat possible.
 Its methods are minimal wrappers around the internal methods.

+**What is a cluster?**

+It's a special module that allows creating of child process running simultaneously and share server port